This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 4. Weight Loss

-Losing weight is a fun benefit of not drinking alcohol.
+Losing weight is a nice benefit of not drinking alcohol.
 Having more than one drink of beer or booze a day is linked to being overweight or obese.
-Giving up alcohol lowers that risk, and may even help you lose that belly fat.
+Giving up alcohol lowers that risk and may even help you lose that belly fat.

 Cutting the empty calories found in alcohol is the most obvious way that not drinking helps you lose weight.